-This reference book is split into distinct sections so that it is clear whether the rule, convention or standard must be applied throughout the classification, if it should be applied throughout a chapter or if it is specific to a code(s) or diagnosis.
+The content is split into distinct sections so that it is clear whether the rule, convention or standard must be applied throughout the classification, if it should be applied throughout a chapter or if it is specific to a code(s) or diagnosis.

-All rules, conventions, standards and flow charts within the reference book have a unique identifier (reference number) and title so that they can be easily identified, applied and referenced, and they can be logically and consistently updated, removed or replaced.
-The unique identifiers are specific to each section of the reference book, as explained below, but all are preceded by the letter 'D' for 'diagnostic' to indicate that the rule, convention, standard or flow chart is applicable to ICD-10.
+All rules, conventions, standards and flow charts have a unique identifier (reference number) and title so that they can be easily identified, applied and referenced, and they can be logically and consistently updated, removed or replaced.
+The unique identifiers are specific to each section, as explained below, but all are preceded by the letter 'D' for 'diagnostic' to indicate that the rule, convention, standard or flow chart is applicable to ICD-10.

-It is important that users understand how each section of the reference book should be applied when coding.
+It is important that users understand how each section should be applied when coding.